Pennsylvania House of Representatives

-The Pennsylvania House of Representatives is the lower house of the bicameral Pennsylvania General Assembly, the legislature of the U.S. state of Pennsylvania.
+The Pennsylvania House of Representatives is the lower house of the bicameral Pennsylvania General Assembly, the state legislature of the Commonwealth of Pennsylvania.
 There are 203 members, elected for two-year terms from single member districts.

 It is the largest full-time state legislature in the country.
 The New Hampshire House of Representatives is larger but only serves part-time.

 Qualifications

 Representatives must be at least 21 years of age.
-They must be a U.S. citizen and a PA resident four years, and a resident of that district one year prior to their election and must reside in that district during their term.
+They must be a United States citizen and a Pennsylvania resident for four years, and a resident of the district they represent one year prior to their election and must reside in that district during their term.

 Hall of the House

 The Hall of the House contains important symbols of Pennsylvania history and the work of legislators.